Having a family history of osteoporosis. If your mother, father, or a sibling has been diagnosed

 exercises include walking, jogging, stair climbing, dancing, and lifting

 weights.
 They keep bones strong and healthy by working the muscles and bones against

 gravity.
 Exercise may improve your balance and decrease your risk of

 Being a female athlete

 menstrual cycles due to low body fat.

 The World Health Organization (WHO) has created a tool called FRAX.
 Your doctors might use the FRAX tool to help predict your risk of having a fracture related to osteoporosis in the next 10 years.
 You can use this tool too.
 Go to the website at www.sheffield.ac.uk/FRAX, and click on Calculation Tool.
-If you have had a bone mineral density test (BMD) on your hip, you can enter your score.
-If you have not had that test, you can leave the score blank.
+If you have had a bone density test on your hip, you can enter your score.
+If you haven't had that test, you can leave the score blank.